divanetworks/divanetworks.github.io/readme.txt

 		fontWeight: 'normal',			// font weight
 		color: '#333'					// font color
 	},
+	resize: null,					// called prior to resizing the grid on a window resize event
+									//		resize(elem) returns string or number for aspect ratio
+									//		elem is the jQuery graph object
 	resizeSpeed: 500,				// ms for resize animation
 	resizeTransition: 'elastic'		// resize animation , use any d3 transition ('cubic-in-out', 'linear', 'elastic') }